tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 and {{attester-output-anon-issuer-origin-id}} describes the final Attester step for computing the client-origin index.

-The index computation is based on ECDSA {{ECDSA}} instantiated with P-384 and SHA-384 and extended with key blinding support as described in {{KEYBLINDING}}.
-It uses the following
+The index computation is based on a signature scheme with key blinding and unblinding support, denoted BKS, as described in {{KEYBLINDING}}.
+Such a scheme has the following
 functions:

-- ECDSA-KeyGen(): Generate a random ECDSA private and public key pair (sk, pk).
+- BKS-KeyGen(): Generate a random private and public key pair (sk, pk).
+- BKS-BlindKeyGen(): Generate a random blinding key bk.
-- ECDSA-BlindPublicKey(pk, r): Produce a blinded public key based on the input public key pk and blind r according to {{KEYBLINDING}}, Section 6.1.
+- BKS-BlindPublicKey(pk, bk): Produce a blinded public key based on the input public key pk and blind key bk according to {{KEYBLINDING}}, Section 6.1.
-- ECDSA-Verify(pk, msg, sig): Verify the DER-encoded {{X690}} ECDSA-Sig-Value signature sig over input message msg against the ECDSA public key pk, producing a boolean value indicating success.
+- BKS-Verify(pk, msg, sig): Verify signature sig over input message msg against the public key pk, producing a boolean value indicating success.
-- ECDSA-BlindKeySign(sk_sign, sk_blind, msg): Sign input message msg with signing key sk_sign and
+- BKS-BlindKeySign(sk_sign, sk_blind, msg): Sign input message msg with signing key sk_sign and
-  blind sk_blind according to {{KEYBLINDING}}, Section 6.2, and serializes the resulting signature pair (r, s) in "raw" form, i.e., as the concatenation of two 48-byte, big endian scalars.
+  blind key sk_blind according to {{KEYBLINDING}}, Section 6.2, and produce a signature of size `Nsig` bytes.
-- ECDSA-SerializePrivatekey(sk): Serialize an ECDSA private key using the Field-Element-to-Octet-String conversion according to {{SECG}}.
+- BKS-SerializePrivatekey(sk): Serialize a private key to a byte string of length `Nsk`.
-- ECDSA-DeserializePrivatekey(buf): Attempt to deserialize an ECDSA private key from a 48-byte string buf using Octet-String-to-Field-Element from {{SECG}}.
+- BKS-DeserializePrivatekey(buf): Attempt to deserialize a private key from an `Nsk`-byte string buf.
 This function can fail if buf does not represent a valid private key.
-- ECDSA-SerializePublicKey(pk): Serialize an ECDSA public key using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SECG}}.
+- BKS-SerializePublicKey(pk): Serialize a public key to a byte string of length `Npk`.
-- ECDSA-DeserializePublicKey(buf): Attempt to deserialize a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SECG}}, and then performs partial public-key validation as defined in section 5.6.2.3.4 of
+- BKS-DeserializePublicKey(buf): Attempt to deserialize a public key of length `Npk`.
-  {{!KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar3}}.
-This validation includes checking that the coordinates are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
+  This function can fail if buf does not represent a valid public key.

+Additionally, each BKS scheme has a corresponding hash function, denoted `Hash`.
+The implementation of each of these functions depends on the issuance protocol token type.
+See {{iana-token-type}} for more details.

 ## Client Behavior {#client-anon-issuer-origin-id}